Gold-Samiar/SartajPHP-Framework/README.md

 With Download Zip file from github :--------

-After download copy res and demo folder in your root folder. res folder is called frameowrk folder and demo folder is called project folder.
-You can create your component, classes etc. all reusable code in res folder and customise code in project folder.
+After download copy res and demo folder in your root folder. res folder is called framework folder and demo folder is called project folder.
+You can create your component, classes etc. all reusable code in res folder and customize code in project folder.
 Learn more:- [SartajPHP Website][1]